dymmond/esmerald/README.md

 ### Custom Settings

-Separation of settings by enviromment is a must have these days and starting with default of Esmerald won't be enough for any application.
+Separation of settings by enviromment is a must have these days and starting with default of Esmerald will not be enough for any application.

 The settings are pydantic standard settings and therefore compatible with Esmerald.